CELTA, Teaching Experience

 How to get a CELTA Pass A?

-I can’t lie.
-I was thinking of taking CELTA for over a year, always finding excuses and thinking that maybe it isn’t as necessary as everyone says.
-During the quarantine, I was sitting at home telling myself that it is “only two weeks more” when I got an e-mail from CLIC Seville who I had asked a year prior about CELTA.
-As I had nothing better to do I decided to commit – 100% online CELTA here I come!
+I have to be real with you.
+I was thinking about taking CELTA for over a year, always finding excuses and wondering if it’s really as necessary as everyone says.
+During quarantine, I was just sitting at home telling myself it was “only two more weeks” when I received an email from CLIC Seville, the place I had asked about CELTA a year prior.
+Since I didn’t have much going on, I decided to just go for it – 100% online CELTA, here I come!

-I quickly assessed the chances of failing the course and I thought to myself that it is highly unlikely, I should get at least a pass.
-Pass B?
-Yeah, probably not.
-I didn’t even consider getting a pass A. The course started and finished almost immediately.
-It was the most intense five weeks of my life.
-On our last day, we had our online celebratory drink, I closed my laptop and decided that I won’t think about my grade – it’s done.
+I took a quick look at my chances of failing the course and figured it was pretty unlikely – I was sure I’d at least pass.
+A Pass B?
+Maybe not.
+Pass A?
+Not even on my radar.
+The course startedff and wrapped up so fast.
+It was honestly one of the craziest five weeks of my life.
+On the last day, we had an online celebratory drink, and after that, I just shut my laptop and told myself I wouldn’t stress about my grade anymore.
+It was all done.

 A celebratory drink with some of the best CELTA tutors and ESL teachers.

-Four or five months later I could finally see it in person.
-That’s when it truly hit me how important this course was and how much I would have regretted if I “only” got a Pass.
-Many private academies in Spain require a CELTA certificate, minimum a Pass A or Pass B. Scroll down to see 8 ways in which I got a CELTA Pass A.
+A few months later, I finally got to see it in person, and that’s when it really hit me how important this course was.
+I would have seriously regretted it if I’d just settled for a Pass.
+Lots of private schools in Spain want you to have a CELTA certificate, and they usually prefer at least a Pass A or Pass B. Scroll down to check out the 8 ways I managed to get a CELTA Pass A.

 1. Devote yourself fully

-It was quite easy for me as I did it during quarantine when I had nothing better to do.
-If you sign up for an intensive course, say goodbye to your family and friends.
-They will see you in 4-5 weeks.
-It is a truly intense experience with very little free time.
-My day started at 10 o’clock with teaching practice, followed by an input session, followed by a reflection/constructive criticism time, ending with a final input session.
-At 6 o’clock you finish your classes, but you still need to work on your lesson plans and assignments.
-Of course, take breaks and go for walks to relax, but in general, accept that you won’t have much free time.
+It was pretty easy for me since I did it during quarantine when I had nothing else going on.
+If you sign up for an intensive course, get ready to say goodbye to your family and friends for about 4-5 weeks.
+It’s a super intense experience with barely any free time.
+My day began at 10 with teaching practice, then moved on to an input session, followed by some time for reflection and constructive feedback, and finished with another input session.
+By 6, classes were done, but I still had to create lesson plans and assignments.
+Make sure to take breaks and go for walks to unwind, but overall, just know that you won’t have much downtime.

 2. Share your ideas